 Meets with customers in a sales environment to drive product sales and knowledge.
 Also, meets with retail associates to help them effectively sell products.

-Follows up with any clients to make sure that they are satisfied with the product.
+Follows up with any clients to ensure they are satisfied with the product.

-Assembles any and all product displays in a given market.
+Assembles any product displayed in a given market.

 15. Sales Director